 There are two possible triggers:

-The following components/processes are identified using the simple identity mappings.
+The components/processes displayed in the table below are identified using the simple identity mappings.

 |regex '(?i)\bjava(?:\.exe)?$'||regex "org\.jboss\.(?:Main|as\.(?:standalone|server))"|